 - Are in the process of seeking more in-depth information about self or careers to validate specific preferences.

-- Call the Counseling Center to attend a workshop or schedule and appointment.
+- Call the Counseling Center to schedule an appointment.

 - Visit the Career Services Center.